DEAR FUTURE SENIOR DIRECTORS,

 WHAT IS THE LENGTH OF PLAY

-For our purpose you will need to find a play which, when performed, would be approximately 20-30 minutes in length.
-Anything shorter will not provide you with enough information to do a detailed analysis that I want.
+For our purpose, you will need to find a play that, when performed, would be approximately 20-30 minutes in length.
+Anything shorter will not provide you with enough information to do the detailed analysis that I want.
 Anything more than 30 will cut into the time of other shows.
-In the event there are less than 5 one acts, the time may be increased to 30-40 minutes per show.

 STEP 2: PRODUCTION CONSIDERATIONS